yukikongju/Machine-Learning-Ressources/README.md

 ### How did I categorized the information ?

 The information is presented in the same way I learn a new concept.
 First, I usually try to research a topic first to have a good overview on how things fit together, and then I build my own learning path.
 I get my inspiration from Wikipedia, college curriculum and table of contents in books.
-Then, I learn the theory about the algorithms, and finally, I code it.
+Then, I learn the theory about the algorithms, and finally, I code it on Python.

+### Why did I choose to code in Python instead of R?

+Althought I love R, I find that there are more ressources for machine learning on Python, so I keep R mainly for data visualization and statistical analysis.
+In my experience, Python offers more package for modelling whereas R offers more package for statistics and plotting.

 ### Some questions I had when I started learning Machine Learning